modopo/can-of-books-frontend/README.md

 03-13-2023 3:00pm App is able to get book data from backend through GET request.
 03-13-2023 3:30pm App now displays book data in a carousel.
 03-13-2023 4:00pm App now has nav links to Home and About pages.
+03-14-2023 2:30pm App now has button to show a modal to fill out a form for a new book 03-14-2023 3:00pm App now has a delete button to remove books from the carousel

 ## Estimates